-1. PROJECT AND LOCAL AREA DESCRIPTION
+PROJECT AND LOCAL AREA DESCRIPTION

-In the Del Monte Dunes area of Monterey City the Coastal Zone boundary follows Del Monte Boulevard which is the first public road paralleling the sea, creating a narrow, approximately one-half mile wide linear strip of land under Coastal Act protection.
-See Exhibit 1 attached.
+In the Del Monte Dunes area of Monterey City the Coastal Zone boundary follows Del Monte Boulevard which is the first public road paralleling the sea, creating a narrow, approximately one-half mile wide linear strip of land under Coastal Act protection (see Exhibit 1 attached).
 Seaward of the boulevard are the high oceanfront Flandrian dunes.
-The applicant's parcel is located on the crest of a legally subdivided but largely unimproved (no streets or utilities) 7 1/2 acre sand dune area of approximately 85 parcels in the Del Monte Dunes area of Monterey City; the area is referred to as Del Monte Beach Tract #2.
+The applicants' parcel is located on the crest of a legally subdivided but largely unimproved (no streets or utilities) 7 1/2 acre sand dune area of approximately 85 parcels in the Del Monte Dunes area of Monterey City; the area is referred to as Del Monte Beach Tract #2.
 Of the 85 lots, 67 are undeveloped.
 Beach Way running perpendicular to the ocean and Dunecrest Avenue, a cross street at the top of the dune, are improved.
 Seafoam, Spray and Roberts Avenues are not improved (within Tract #2).

 Eighteen lots on the periphery of the undeveloped area and having access and utilities from the existing streets contain residences which were constructed prior to the Coastal Act of 1976.
 One of the eighteen houses destroyed by fire was reconstructed.
 In 1990 the Commission approved 3-89-210 Maria Vargas for a residence on an improved street with utilities, Dunecrest, the highest and most distant street from the ocean.
 In March, 1994 two additional houses were aproved on the Beach Way frontage (3-93-62 Sewald and 3-93-63 Boyden).
-In June, 1994 a third house (3-93-28 Bram) was approved on one of the five remaining "perimeter" lots.
-Currently, the Vargas house is completed, the Sewald house is under construction, the Boyden lot has been purchased by the City for open space, and the Bram lot at #4 Dunecrest remains vacant.
-See Exhibit 2 which provides a graphic description of the subdivision development.
+In June, 1994 a third house (3-93-28 Bram) was approved on one of the five remaining "perimeter" lots; this permit has expired, and new owners of this property have submitted a new application for a similar residence on this lot which has not yet been filed.
+In October, 1996, the Commission approved a permit (3-96-34 Archer) for a single family residence immediately north of the subject property.
+Currently, the Vargas house is completed, the Sewald house is under construction, the Boyden lot has been purchased by the City for open space, and the permit for the Archer lot at #21 Dunecrest has not yet been issued as prior to transmittal conditions have not yet been satisfied.
+(See Exhibit 5 for a graphic description of the subdivision development).